Thesameerjung-1/git_self/README.md

 # git_self

-this is done by myself
+# this is done by myself
+ hello

 now trying to modify both files at once